haskellfoundation/error-message-index/CONTRIBUTING.md

 The next release of Stack will also include error codes.
 Until it is released, building a Git version (which just requires an existing install of Stack) is sufficient to get the codes.
+An unreleased version of Stack can be obtained with Stack by using the command `stack upgrade --source-only --git`.
+However, if you used GHCup to install Stack, you should also use GHCup to upgrade Stack.

 ## Contributing New Messages